abdelrahmanrafaat/schema-to-code/README.md

 ---
 ### 2- Package Usage

-- Create schema file and put it anywhere accessible from project root directory
+- Create schema file and put it anywhere accessible from the project root directory
 - Schema file should be **.txt** extension
 - Creating schema.txt in the app directory